Safety Cover Buyer's Guide

 - Heavy-duty polypropylene fibers are tightly woven and built to last.

-- Rain and melting snow pass through the mesh, so it won’t be weighed down by standing water.
+- Rain and melting snow pass through the mesh, so the cover won’t be weighed down by standing water.

 - No puddles on the pool cover reduces the potential for accidents involving children or pets.

 - Does not require a sump pump to remove standing water on top of the cover.

-- Keeps all debris except fine dust particles out of the pool, making spring opening a breeze.
+- Keeps all debris except fine dust particles out of the pool.

 - Leaves and larger debris remain dry and blow away.

 - Rainwater and melting snow replenish water lost from evaporation.

-- Allows fine dust particles to enter the pool, so vacuuming is required when removing the cover during spring opening.
+- Allows fine dust particles to enter the pool, so more vacuuming is required when removing the cover during spring opening.

-- Sunlight can enter the pool, which can harbor the growth of bacteria and algae.
+- Some sunlight can enter the pool, which can harbor the growth of algae as temperatures increase.

 Solid Safety Covers

 - Provides a completely solid barrier between your pool and the environment.

-- Super strong construction won’t rip or tear, keeping your pool clean and your family safe.
+- Super strong construction resistant to rips and tears, keeping your pool clean and your family safe.

 - Prevents all water, snow, and debris from entering the pool, even fine dust particles.

 - Keeps sunlight out, reducing the chances of algae growing during the winter.

-- Water and chemicals do not evaporate from your pool, meaning less work and fewer chemicals used during spring opening.
+- Water and chemicals do not evaporate from your pool.

-- Some solid covers contain mesh drain panels, allowing standing water to drain from the cover into the pool.
+- Some solid covers contain mesh drain panels, and these hybrid covers allow standing water to drain into the pool.

 - Sump pumps are required for solid covers without mesh drain panels.
-Sump pumps remove standing water from the cover, and prevent accidents resulting from slippery or icy covers.
+Sump pumps prevent the cover from getting weighed down by standing water on top of the cover.

 - Solid covers are heavier and require a little more work than mesh covers to install and remove.